-(1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the stock awards and option awards granted to our named executive officers, computed in accordance with ASC Topic 718.
+(1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the stock awards and option awards granted to our named executive officers, computed in accordance with Financial Accounting Standard Board ASC Topic 718 ("ASC Topic 718").
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service based vesting conditions.
+The assumptions used in the calculation of these amounts are described in our 2022 Annual Report on Form 10-K in Note 7 to our financial statements, filed with the SEC on March 23, 2023.

+These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the vesting of the stock awards or the sale of the common stock underlying such stock awards.

-The assumptions used in the calculation of these amounts are described in our Annual Report on Form 10-K in Note 7 to our financial statements, filed with the SEC on March 8, 2022.
-With respect to PSUs granted in 2021 subject to market vesting conditions, the grant date fair value was measured using a Monte-Carlo simulation.
-With respect to PSUs granted in 2021 subject to vesting based on achievement of milestones, the grant date fair value in the table above is calculated assuming probable outcome of the applicable performance condition, measured as of the grant date in accordance with ASC 718.
-The grant date fair value of these milestone PSUs, assuming achievement of the maximum level of performance under the applicable performance conditions is \$2,554,776, \$562,248, \$525,258, \$716,373 and \$125,766 for each of Messrs.
-Tarriff, Cahill, Moran, Pernock and Dr. Ng-Cashin, respectively.
-These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options.
+With respect to PSUs granted in 2022 subject to market vesting conditions, the grant date fair value was measured using a Monte-Carlo simulation.
+As a result of the volatility in our market and the volatility of our stock, the Mone-Carlo simulation produced an accounting grant date fair value of the 2022 PSUs notably higher than the value approved by the compensation committee.
+The compensation committee approved the number of PSUs and RSUs granted in 2022 based on a target grant value (\$7,038,000, \$1,622,000 and \$2,095,000 for each of Messrs.
+Tarriff, Cahill and Moran, respectively) and used a 30-day average trading price of our stock to mitigate the impact of one-day and short-term stock price fluctuations.
+For more information regarding the 2022 equity grants to our named executive officers, see "Compensation Discussion and Analysis-Long-Term Equity Incentives."

-(2) Amounts reported for 2021 consist of the performance bonuses we paid to each of our named executive officers for their performance during 2021.
-For a description of the performance metrics and more information regarding these payments, see "Compensation Discussion and Analysis-Annual Performance Bonuses."

-(3) Amounts reported consist of premiums paid by us for matching contributions to our 401(k) savings plan, group life, long term disability, health insurance, and with respect to Mr. Pernock cash severance payments in the amount of \$602,350 for salary continuation and payment of \$614,295 in a lump sum in respect of his annual bonus, and with respect to Dr. Ng-Cashin cash severance payment of \$206,025 and payment of COBRA premiums for 6 months following the date of separation equal to \$11.056.

-(4) Mr. Cahill was appointed as our Chief Financial Officer on October 29, 2020.
-Prior to that he served as our Vice President of Finance and Corporate Controller.

-(5) Mr. Moran was appointed as our Executive Vice President, Chief Commercial Officer on September 27, 2021.
-Prior to that, he served as our Executive Vice President, Sales, Business Development and Government Affairs.
+- (2) Amounts reported consist of the performance bonuses we paid to each of our named executive officers for their performance during periods presented.
+For a description of the performance metrics and more information regarding these payments, see "Compensation Discussion and Analysis-Annual Performance Bonuses." - (3) Amounts reported consist of premiums paid by us for matching contributions to our 401(k) savings plan, group life, long term disability and health insurance. - (4) Consists of \$23,735 in premiums paid by us for group life and health insurance. - (5) Mr. Cahill was appointed as our Chief Financial Officer on October 29, 2020.
+Prior to that he served as our Vice President of Finance and Corporate Controller. - (6) Consists of \$12,675 in 401(k) matching contributions and \$20,641 in premiums paid by us for group life, long-term disability and health insurance - (7) On July 15, 2022, Mr. Moran separated as Executive Vice President, Chief Commercial Officer.
+Formerly, Mr. Moran was appointed as our Executive Vice President, Chief Commercial Officer on September 27, 2021.
+Prior to that, he served as our Executive Vice President.
+Sales.
+Business Development and Government Affairs. - (8) Consists of \$12,683 in 401(k) matching contributions and \$7,922 in premiums paid by us for group life, long-term disability and health insurance.

-(6) Mr. Pernock was appointed as our Executive Vice President, Operations on September 27, 2021 and ceased serving as our Executive Vice President on December 31, 2021.

-(7) Dr. Ng-Cashin ceased serving as our Executive Vice President and Chief Medical Officer on December 27, 2021.

-Grants of Plan-Based Awards for Fiscal Year 2021 Table
+Grants of Plan-Based Awards for Fiscal Year 2022 Table

-The following table sets forth information regarding the grants of plan-based awards made during 2021 to our named executive officers.
+The following table sets forth information regarding the grants of plan-based awards made during 2022 to our named executive officers.